Skip to content

 VA DISABILITY FOR HEART CONDITIONS

-When it comes to VA disabilities for heart conditions, the 6 most common veteran heart conditions include:
+When it comes to VA disabilities for heart conditions, some of the most common veteran heart conditions include:

 • Heart Arrhythmia